RMIT-Hive-Rocketry/GCS/README.md

     - Written in Python
     - Includes a device emulator for internal system tests that attaches from the hardware layer to create a fake unix device file at `/dev/`

-**Cool fact**: Our GCS uses < 1% CPU utlisation on our Raspberry pPi 5 during regular operation.
+**Cool fact**: Our GCS runs at less than 1% CPU utilization on a Raspberry Pi 5 during regular use.

 ## Screenshots